gpstar81/GPStar-proton-pack/OPERATION.md

 - Vibration switch in the Cyclotron switch plate enables or disables the vibration motors for both the pack and wand.
 - 1984/Afterlife year switch in the Cyclotron switch plate changes the pack and wand from 1984 to Afterlife modes.
 - The Proton Pack vibrates only while firing.
 This can be changed to vibrate at all times or entirely disabled.
 Vibration can be enabled or disabled by the vibration toggle switch in the Proton Pack.
 Vibration settings can be toggled via the wand menu system or the advanced user configuration settings. **\*see below\***
 - The Neutrona Wand vibrates only while firing.
 This can be changed to vibrate at all times or entirely disabled.
 Vibration can enabled or disabled by the vibration toggle switch in the Proton Pack.
-Vibrationt settings can be toggled via the wand menu system or the advanced user configuration settings. **\*see below\***
+Vibration settings can be toggled via the wand menu system or the advanced user configuration settings. **\*see below\***
 - Single (centered) LED per Cyclotron lens for 1984/1989 modes by default.
 	- This can be toggled back to 3 LEDs per Cyclotron lens via the wand menu system.
 - The Power Cell, Cyclotron and other lighting on the Proton Pack can have the brightness independently adjusted. **\*see below\***
 - 1989 sound effects mode is available on the pack, it can be accessed from the Neutrona Wand menu systems or set with the advanced user configuration settings. **\*see below\***
 - Super Hero and Mode Original operation modes.
 - Menu system with the ability to customise various settings for both your Proton Pack and Neutrona Wand.
+- Up to 5 different power levels as indicated on the Neutrona Wand bargraph.
+	- The Neutrona Wand can be configured within the menu system to adjust the overheat settings.
+When not set to overheat, you can fire continuously.
+	- The Proton Pack can also be configured within the Neutrona Wand menu system to adjust the duration of smoke effects (for each power level), which smoke effects are activated (for each power level), use of overheating smoke effects (for each power level), or whether smoke is disabled entirely.
+	Default settings: The Neutrona Wand will fire forever on power levels level 1 through 4 and overheat on power level 5.
+- The Proton Pack will emit smoke effects during longer firing (Default setting: enabled).
+This can be configured from the Neutrona Wand menu system.

 ### Optional Features